graphitemaster/aau/site/content/index.md

-Sticking with unsigned integers, you might think you can write it the obvious way you originally intended to precisely because underflow is well-defined but we'll see that in the following:
+Sticking with unsigned integers, you might think you can write it the obvious way you originally intended to precisely because underflow is well-defined but we'll see that this has problems too.
 ```cpp
 size_t mid = (low + high) / 2;
 ```